myexperiments-blog/myexperiments-blog.github.io/_drafts/2018-10-10-basic-buffer-overflow.md

 0xffffd5a0:	0x72672d746962726f	0x535f474458006d61
 ```

-We can estimate than the buffer address is between `0xffffd4c0` and `0xffffd570`.
+We can estimate that the buffer address is between `0xffffd4c0` and `0xffffd570`.
 Attention, the `gdb` address can be a bit different than when the program is running outside of it.
-For avoid this problem we will take an address in the middle of our buffer, for example `0xffffd510`, it is not important to target the exact buffer address because we will used a NOP sled.
+To avoid this problem we will take an address in the middle of our buffer, for example `0xffffd510`, it is not important to target the exact buffer address because we will use a NOP sled.

 We now need a shellcode.
-You can write it yourself or you can find one it fit your needs on [shell-strom](http://shell-storm.org/shellcode/files/shellcode-827.php).
+You can write it yourself or you can find one that fits your needs on [shell-strom](http://shell-storm.org/shellcode/files/shellcode-827.php).

-So now have all we need, we will start by inserting some x90 instructions in the buffer.
+We now have all we need, we will start by inserting some x90 instructions in the buffer.
 The x90 instruction is called a NOP, it corresponds to a single clock time for the processor.
-So if the program executes those instructions it will not do anything until it arrived to our shellcode, it is called a NOP sled.
+So if the program executes those instructions it will not do anything until it arrives to our shellcode, it is called a NOP sled.
 We now put our shellcode just after the NOP sled, and we complete the offset with some padding to arrive to the 140 bytes.
 Finally we put the buffer address we took just before (`0xffffd510`), do not forget to put it in little endian.

-So it will look like that, 100 bytes (NOP sled) + 23 bytes (shellcode) + 17 (padding) + the buffer address in little endian.
+So it should look like this: 100 bytes (NOP sled) + 23 bytes (shellcode) + 17 (padding) + the buffer address in little endian.

 ```sh
 gdb$ run $(python -c 'print "\x90" * 100 + "\x31\xc0\x50\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x89\xe3\x50\x53\x89\xe1\xb0\x0b\xcd\x80" + "A" * 17 + "\x10\xd5\xff\xff"')